 I’ve learned the importance of boundaries in my work (I run multiple businesses) and personal relationships.
 It became clear that not having the right — or any — boundaries and allowing others to control my time and energy intensified my depression and anxiety.

 The fix: It's simple in theory, tricky in practice — set proper boundaries.
 Stick to them.

 It's essential to take the time to reflect on your experiences with depression and see if you can spot any common patterns.
 I’ve found daily journaling to be a great method of catching these.
 It also gives me the time and space to discover them regularly.

 Even 5 or 10 minutes of writing about your day, what you did, and how you felt and why could make a big difference in how you manage your symptoms and your day-to-day life.

 Remember that the things that intensify bad feelings can change over time, and they’ll be different for everyone.

-It’s also important to remember that depression is a serious health condition, and while certain behaviors or events may make you feel worse, they likely are not the cause of depression.
-Still, learning to identify those behaviors can be a good supplement to the treatment program you design with your doctor.
+It’s also important to remember that depression is a serious health condition.
+While certain behaviours or events may make you feel worse, they likely are not the cause of depression.
+Still, identifying those behaviours can be a good supplement to the treatment program you design with your doctor.

-I hope that you’re able to discover some powerful insights into how your mind and body work in relation to your mental health, and that it empowers you toward a better life.
+I hope you can discover some powerful insights into how your mind and body work in relation to your mental health.
+I hope these discoveries help you live the life you truly want.